There are some good news and bad news.

 The tomatoes are doing well; the bugs and diseases on the tomatoes are not a concern.
 The yield is pretty good and there is not a lot of "blossom end rot".

-What is "blossom end rot"?
+What is "blo

 Blossom-end rot, a physiological disorder of tomatoes, and peppers is caused by a calcium imbalance within the plant.
 Fluctuations in soil moisture, excessively wet or dry soil, excessive nitrogen fertilizer, very high or low pH, or soils high in salts can all prevent the roots from taking up enough calcium to satisfy the plant's rapid cell development.
 The result is a water-soaked spot at the blossom end of the plant that enlarges, turning dark brown and leathery.